 Most clients and agencies require some sort of proof of publication prior to issuing payment for the advertisement.
 Proof of an ad running is known as a tearsheet.
 In the pre-digital age, the actual page that contained the ad would be physically torn from the newspaper and sent to the advertiser as proof of publication.

 As we have shifted to a digital driven environment, tearsheets have evolved to what is known as an e-tearsheet, which is simply an electronic pdf version of the page.
 While there are still a handful of newspapers out there that may submit tearsheets in a physical, old-fashioned format to you, you are more likely to see tearsheets come to you digitally.

 So whether this is your first time integrating print media into your advertising campaign, or it’s your third, we hope this puts you at ease as you incorporate print into your next media buy.

-Gabbi Steele is the Advertising Assistant at SYNC2 Media.
+Gabbi Steele is the Advertising Assistant at Colorado Press Network.
 She is a millennial who knows the power and value of integrating print advertising into a multi-platform advertising approach, in an ever-so digital-driven age.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.